marekjm/pake/PROTOCOL.markdown

         nodes.json
         packages.json
         installed.json
+        prepared.json   # this file is a list of transactions prepared offline and
+                            # not yet commited

         db/
-            *directory to which `packages.json` files from nodes are downloaded*
+            * directory to which `packages.json` files from nodes are downloaded
+            * they are stored here so transactions can be prepared offline and
+            * commited when a connection to the Internet is available

         downloaded/
-            *directory to which archieves are downloaded*
+            * directory to which archieves are downloaded*

         installing/
-            *directory to which contents of archieves are extracted before installing*
+            * directory to which contents of archieves are extracted before installing*

+        prepared/
+            [hash].json     # this is file describing a transaction prepared offline and
+                            # waiting for being commited

         packages/
             foo/
                 meta.json
-                *this directory reflects contents of `versions/` subdirectory of a project* foo-0.0.1.json
+                * this directory reflects contents of `versions/` subdirectory of a project* foo-0.0.1.json foo-0.0.1.tar.xz foo-0.0.2.json
-                foo-0.0.1.tar.xz
-                foo-0.0.2.json